Notes on the Geography of Senegal: Dakar

 For a long time, the buildings around it were low, like this one.

-The sign on the left looks original; why was a second added?
+The sign on the left looks original; there seems no need for the second.

 Here's the courthouse from 1906, now the Ministry of Foreign Affairs.
 Think the color's original?
 One guess.

 Still on the periphery of the plaza, this is the office of elected local officials, including mayors and presidents of rural and regional councils.

 Dakar's Chamber of Commerce started out on Gorée Island, but by the early 20th century the balance of economic activity had shifted so completely to Dakar that the Chamber moved onto a site facing the plaza.

 Just off the plaza, here's an old hotel that's kept its old name.